Upgrade to v2

 A note on GitOps with v2

 You can obtain a YAML representation of any entity with the CLI via az ml <entity> show --output yaml.
-Note that this output will have system-generated properties, which can be ignored or deleted.
+This output has system-generated properties, which can be ignored or deleted.

 Should I upgrade existing v1 code to v2